iPlumb3r/SEAMLESS/HowTo/Navigate_EN.md

 How To Navigate ?
 ==

-GitHub is not designed to navigate through semantically organized information, ...
+GitHub is not designed to navigate through semantically organized informations, ...
 ... but Topincs is !

 Then, you can use the Topincs-powered <a href="https://github.com/iPlumb3r/EntangledBootstrap/blob/master/ReadMe.md">Entangled Bootstrap</a> Repository (<a href="https://www.topincs.com/EntangledBootstrap/">here</a>)